Fusiform intracranial aneurysm

 They can be incidental or asymptomatic, discovered during work-up for unrelated symptoms.
 They can present as a nonspecific headache without hemorrhage or other neurological signs or symptoms, for example:

 Fusiform aneurysms are non-saccular dilatations involving the entire vessel wall for a short distance.
-They are termed cylindrical if it involves a somewhat longer length.
+They are termed cylindrical if they involve a somewhat longer length.
 The circumferential arterial dilatation results from pathological involvement of the entire artery.

 They are most commonly secondary to atherosclerotic disease but are also seen in mycotic aneurysms.